Discovery Bay, California

-Discovery Bay is a census-designated place (CDP) in eastern Contra Costa County, California in the United States, about 60 miles (97 km) from San Francisco.
+Discovery Bay is a census-designated place (CDP) in eastern Contra Costa County, California, United States, approximately 60 miles (97 km) from San Francisco.
 It is located in the San Francisco Bay Area.
 As of 2020, its population was 15,358, a 15% percent gain from 13,352 at the 2010 census.

-Discovery Bay was originally a waterfront community built on a network of man-made dikes, surrounded by fresh water, except for the southeast quadrant, which comprises the golf course of Discovery Bay Country Club.
-Some homes have private docks with access to the Sacramento–San Joaquin River Delta.
-Newer developments have been added on former agricultural land to the west of the initial town-site.
-Road access is via California State Route 4.
+Discovery Bay was originally a waterfront community built on a network of man-made waterways and residential islands, except for the southeastern quadrant, which comprises the golf course of Discovery Bay Country Club.
+The homes generally have private docks with access to the Sacramento–San Joaquin River Delta.
+Newer developments have been added on former agricultural land to the north and west of the initial town-site.
+Road access is via Route 4.

 History

 Discovery Bay began as a planned community in 1964, and originally designated as "Riverside" and "River Lake."
 It was built on land known as the Byron Tract, which was previously used for growing barley and potatoes.
 In 1968, Jurgen Lunding led an effort to give the community its current name.

 In July 2007, Discovery Bay received its own ZIP code: 94505.
 Formerly, it had shared 94514 with Byron.
 The ensuing celebration included a paddle boat raft-up that set a world record.